 Our third preparedness challenge in May is to stock up on spices and flavorings for food storage and every day.
 Many spices and flavorings come from overseas and could be difficult to get because of storms, famine, and other disasters.

-For instance, over 80% of the world’s vanilla is grown in Madagascar.
+For example, over 80% of the world’s vanilla is grown in Madagascar.
 It takes 3 – 5 years for the vanilla orchid to produce.
 In 2017, a cyclone destroyed one third of the vanilla crop and prices skyrocketed.
-Be prepared by stocking up on spices and flavorings.
+Be prepared.

 STOCK UP ON SPICES AND FLAVORINGS